MKluczniak/Visual-Studio-Code-Extension-Setup/README.md

 # Visual-Studio-Code-Extensions-Setup

-The goal of this repo is to make your coding space a better place.
+The goal of this repo is to make your coding space as flawless as possible.
 TBA